rahmatnazali/spireslayer/README.md

 save_editor.write_json_to_file()
 ```

-### 2. Running the save file editor
+### 3. Running the save file editor

 - Open the game.
 Create a new game or continue any session.
 - On the first encounter after loading the game, hit the menu and choose `Save & Quit`.
-- From the main menu, switch back to the script and run it.
-Closing the game is unnecessary.
+- From the main menu, switch to the script and run it.
+Closing the game is actually unnecessary.
 - Switch back to the game and click `Continue`.
-Enjoy the game!
+- Enjoy the game!

 ## Notes
 - This package now supports Colorless Card, and nearly all 4 playable hero's cards (thanks [@gabrekt](https://github.com/gabrekt)!).